 Rustler Gulch is a 9 mile out and back trail located near Crested Butte, Colorado and is rated as moderate.
-The trail is primarily used for hiking and is accessible from June until October.
+The trail is primarily used for hiking and is best used from June until October.

 We hiked this trail in early October so all the wild flowers were gone, but the views are still spectacular.